asalber/asalber.github.io/statistics/manual/regression.md

 The frequency distributions of each variable of the two-dimensional variable are known as **marginal frequency distributions**.

-We can get the marginal frequency distributions from the joint frequency table summing frequencies by rows and columns.
+We can get the marginal frequency distributions from the joint frequency table by adding frequencies by rows and columns.

 $$\begin{array}{|c|ccccc|c|}
 \hline